 You Corinthians are one body and as such have within the church numerous ministries, the greatest being the teaching ministries, while the least being tongues.
 You are not all one type.
 You are different and thus should express this fact in a range of ministries within the church.
 Above all, desire the higher gifts.

 It is easy to think that if you have a gift you are complete, yet in fact, gifts are nothing without love.
 In eternity, gifts will not be needed, while love will remain.
 Love does not allow the festering of pride, etc., which can flow from an over-emphasis on gifts.
 Therefore, let love be your aim, and as well, desire the higher gift of prophesy.

 Tongues are really of little value, they don't edify and have, in the past, had a bad history.
 In fact, unintelligible words from God are usually a sign of his judgement.
 Tongues are also very disturbing to non-Christians, while prophesy edifies and convicts the non-Christian.

 If you must use tongues, make sure you can interpret what you are saying.

 Well then, when you do come together, limit tongues and make sure there is an interpreter.
-Organise those who are to prophesy, always making your aim the edification of the congregation.
+Organize those who are to prophesy, always making your aim the edification of the congregation.

 Some ask, "How is the body risen?"
 Well, it is like a grain of wheat which goes into to the earth, but which comes forth in a totally different character.
 So it will be for us.
-Of course, those who are alive at Christ's coming will be changed in an instant.
+As for those who are alive at Christ's coming, they will be changed in an instant.

 Paul concludes his letter with reference to the collection for the Jewish believers in Jerusalem.
 He then covers a number of personal requests and finally, he gives his final greetings.